agustinosputri/digital-garden/_notes/Why I Started a Digital Garden.md

 In its most fundamental definition, a digital garden is a collection of notes.
 As for me, I started a digital garden because I didn’t want what I learned to fade away.
 Instead, I wish to plant what I have learned, tend it, and let it grow.
 To have my own knowledge arboretum.

 I have been a longtime analog notetakers.
-Be it in my diary, planner, bullet journal, or recently my commonplace book.
-Then I started to taking notes digitally on Evernote, Notion, to now in Obsidian.
+Be it in my diary, #planner, #bulletjournal, or recently my #commonplace book.
+Then I started to taking notes digitally on Evernote, Notion, to now in #Obsidian.

 Of course as a digital lurker, when I first stumbled into the idea of a “digital garden,” to store my notes and learning, it resonated deeply.
 Plus i love gardening in real life too. 🪴